bugnano/wtransport-elixir/README.md

 ### ConnectionHandler

-The `WTransport.ConnectionHandler` behaviour defines the interface that Wtransport uses to pass `Wtransport.Connection`s up to the application level;
+The `Wtransport.ConnectionHandler` behaviour defines the interface that Wtransport uses to pass `Wtransport.Connection`s up to the application level;
 it is used to handle:

 - Session requests (via the `handle_session` callback)